-The two sets λ and μ reflect the notion that, depending on industry characteristics, the parties may gain or lose leverage after selection.
-For large and complex procurement projects, a contractor often obtains considerable leverage upon being awarded the contract.
-On the other hand, in procurement for rather standardized contracts (e.g., office supplies), the winner of the tender does not gain any advantage as the buyer could easily find an alternative supplier.
-In our asymmetric information framework, the weights measure the ability to extract rents (or to resist rent extraction) and changes in those weights are reminiscent of holdup considerations in the theory of the firm.19
+Depending on industry characteristics, the parties may gain or lose leverage after selection, and thus μ may not be equal to λ .
+For large and complex procurement projects, a contractor often obtains considerable leverage upon being awarded the contract.11 On the other hand, in procurement for rather standardized contracts (e.g., office supplies), the winner of the tender does not gain any advantage as the buyer could easily find an alternative supplier.
+In our asymmetric information framework, the weights measure the ability to extract rents (or to resist rent extraction) and changes in those weights are reminiscent of holdup considerations in the theory of the firm.12